wallarm/product-documentation/docs/latest/user-guides/rules/rate-limiting.md

     * `remote_addr` to limit connections by origin IP
     * `json` → `json_doc` → `hash` → `api_key` to limit connections by the `api_key` JSON body parameter

+    !!! info "Restrictions on the value length"
+        The maximum allowed length of parameter values by which you measure limits is 8000 symbols.
 1. Wait for the [rule compilation to complete](compiling.md).

 ## Rule examples